-- Set up a validation workflow for leave requests
+- Set up an approval workflow for leave requests

 - Validate or reject the leave requests

-- Monitor the validation statuses of each request
+- Monitor the approval statuses of each request

 - An employee sends a leave request via a Google Form to you as an HR